Clive Nolan

 Clive Nolan (born 30 June 1961) is a British musician, composer and producer who has played a prominent role in the development of progressive rock.
 He has been the regular keyboard player in Pendragon (1986–present), Shadowland (1992–present), Strangers on a Train (1993–1994) and Arena (1995–present), as well as writing lyrics for Arena and producing or co-producing several other bands' albums.

+Early life

-At the age of sixteen, Nolan became the youngest musician in England (at the time) to gain an A.L.C.M. composition diploma from the London College of Music.
+Nolan was educated at The King’s School, Gloucester.
+At the age of sixteen, Nolan became the youngest musician in England (at the time) to gain an ALCM diploma in composition from the London College of Music.
+Holding both a BMus and MMus, he played violin, cello and viola, although his main study while at university was composition, orchestration, musical arrangement and conducting.

+Career

-In 1982, Nolan won the cup and two medals at the composers competition in the Cheltenham Music Festival.
+In 1982 Nolan won the cup and two medals at the composers competition in the Cheltenham Music Festival.

-Nolan is a music graduate, holding both a B Mus and M Mus.
-He played violin, cello and viola, although his main study while at university was composition, orchestration, musical arrangement and conducting.